-Stocks open broadly lower, but energy sector gains with oil
+As oil surges, US stocks drift lower in another muted day

 NEW YORK (AP) — The price of crude oil surged Monday after the U.S. government moved to further block Iranian oil exports.
-That helped to lift energy stocks, but losses elsewhere in the market pulled U.S. indexes modestly lower in morning trading.
+That helped to lift energy stocks, but losses elsewhere in the market pulled U.S. indexes modestly lower in another relatively quiet day of trading.

-The Trump administration told five countries, including the world’s second and third largest economies, that they will no longer be exempt from U.S. sanctions if they continue to import oil from Iran.
-That helped the price of benchmark U.S. crude touch its highest level since October, and energy stocks in the S&P 500 jumped 1.1%.
+The Trump administration said it will no longer exempt any countries from U.S. sanctions if they continue to buy Iranian oil, including China and Japan, the world’s second and third largest economies.
+That helped the price of benchmark U.S. crude touch its highest level since October, and energy stocks in the S&P 500 jumped 1.3%.

-Most other areas of the stock market were weaker, though, and six of the 11 sectors that make up the S&P 500 index were lower.
-A measure of volatility in the stock market, which traders call the “fear gauge,” was on pace for its biggest jump in a month.
-The VIX, which measures how worried traders are about upcoming swings in stock prices, rose 10%, though it remains at a quite low level.
+Most other areas of the stock market were weaker, though, and seven of the 11 sectors that make up the S&P 500 index were lower.
 Real-estate stocks had some of the sharpest losses.
-Industrial stocks and companies that rely on discretionary spending by consumers were also weak.
+Raw-material producers and companies that depend on discretionary spending by consumers were also weak.

 Stock trading was relatively muted around the world, with markets in London, Frankfurt and other major markets closed for holidays.

-If successful, the Trump administration’s move could increase demand for oil from U.S. allies Saudi Arabia and the United Arab Emirates but would heighten political tensions.
+President Donald Trump made the move with the intent of bringing Iran’s oil exports to zero.
+If successful, the move could increase demand for oil from U.S. allies Saudi Arabia and the United Arab Emirates but would heighten political tensions.

 “The big fear now and perhaps the markets’ next significant catalyst, will Iran retaliate with force?” said Stephen Innes of SPI Asset Management in a report.

-IT’S QUIET OUT THERE: The stock market has been notably quiet, with no move for the S&P 500 of more than 0.7% in either direction since the start of the month.
-That follows a torrid first quarter for U.S. markets, and the S&P 500 is back within a good day or two from its record after losing nearly 20% late last year.
+IT’S QUIET OUT THERE: The stock market has been notably calm, with no move for the S&P 500 of more than 0.7% in either direction after April 1.

+Bigger moves may be ahead, with a crush of corporate earnings reports due this week.
+More than a quarter of the companies in the S&P 500 are scheduled to report, including Amazon.com, Exxon Mobil and Facebook.

+Expectations are low for earnings broadly, and analysts are forecasting the first drop in profit for the S&P 500 in nearly three years.
+But most companies are reporting stronger profits than Wall Street had been expecting, which is typical.

 WORLD MARKETS: Markets around the world were mixed in relatively muted trading.
 The Nikkei 225 index in Japan rose 0.1%, and the Kospi in South Korea was virtually flat, while stocks in Shanghai lost 1.7%.
 Markets in Paris, Hong Kong and Sydney were closed for holidays.